 "Two owners" are set up differently for electronic and paper bonds:

-Electronic bond: If you are the parent or other adult responsible for the minor's support, you can register a bond for that minor.
+Electronic bond: If you are the parent or other adult responsible for a minor's support, you can register a bond for that minor.
 You do that by setting up an account for the minor that is linked to your TreasuryDirect account.
 The only way to get to the minor's account is through your main TreasuryDirect account.
 Learn More About Linked Accounts.

 Someone who is not competent to manage his or her own financial affairs can be named as the owner, co-owner, or beneficiary of savings bonds ONLY if a guardian or similar representative has been appointed for that person.

-If the incompetent person's money is used to buy the savings bond, no one else can be named as owner, co-owner or beneficiary.
+If the incompetent person's money is used to buy the savings bond, no one else can be named as owner, co-owner, or beneficiary.
 The savings bond registration must include the name of the guardian or similar representative with an appropriate reference to the guardianship or similar legal relationship.